John8790909/Generating-Infographics-from-Text/README.md

 structured in [HTML5](https://www.w3.org/standards/webdesign/htmlcss) and styled with [CSS3](https://www.w3.org/standards/webdesign/htmlcss)

 The app includes:
- * [normal] Google Custom Search API (GCS API) / Custom Search API (CS API)
+  * Google Custom Search API (GCS API) / Custom Search API (CS API)
     * Providing 100 search queries to be used for free on the system per day
   * Programmable Search Engine (formerly known as Google Custom Search Engine / GCS & Google Co-op)
     * Manipulating information in web searches; refining and categorising queries of the user search input

 ## :link: This application supports:
   - [x] Python version 3.5, 3.6, 3.7, or 3.8